AlexanderPach/AlexanderPach/README.md

 ## I'm Student, Junior Developer, and Active Learner

-- 🌱 I’m currently learning C++ / Python / Computational Neuroscience Modulation
+- 🌱 I’m currently learning Distributed Systems
 - 🥅 2023 Goals: Secure a good place
 - 👯 I’m looking to collaborate with other coders